-Although Nebraska's prostitution law protects minors from prosecution, the statute expressly permits the minor to be detained, albeit for investigative purposes.
-Law enforcement may take the child into custody following this initial encounter; however, the officer must report an allegation of child sex trafficking to the Department of Health and Human
+Accordingly, if a law enforcement officer takes a child into temporary custody for suspected commercial sexual activity, the officer must report an allegation of child sex trafficking to the Department of Health and Human Services (DHHS).

-Services (DHHS).
 In turn, DHHS can authorize necessary emergency treatment and services.
-However, services are not required to be specialized to the needs of commercially sexually exploited youth.
+However, these services are not required to be specialized to the needs of commercially sexually exploited youth.